 An amount of focused due diligence will be conducted to ensure the nominee’s qualification and eligibility for the degree.

-The Executive Committee of the Board of Directors will review all nominees and will forward its recommendations to the Board of Directors for approval.
+The Executive and Compensation Committee of the Board of Directors will review all nominees and will forward its recommendations to the Board of Directors for approval.

 We may award an honorary degree to an approved candidate at any time within two years of the Board’s granting of that approval.
 After that time, the school must again secure the Board’s approval of the candidate in order to award the honorary degree.